AstroMusers/aegis/README.md

 out in two manners.
-First, the potentially visible candidates determined from the magnetic and kinetic RBLs, and the candidates determined from an integration of both RBLs are separated, sorted by their names, frequencies, and flux densities separately into nine .txt files in "old_result_tables".
+First, the potentially visible candidates determined from the magnetic and kinetic RBLs, and the candidates determined from an integration of both RBLs are separated, sorted by their names, frequencies, and flux densities separately into nine .txt files in folder "Old Result Tables".
 Secondly, only the "both" RBL methods results for all exoplanets are written out to csv files with the uncertainties included in "Output Tables".
 In this case, the results for all exoplanets can be found in "all.csv", while